Buninman/Kaino-Wagon/README.md

 - The loader and 3D model were created in Blender
 - All animation was created using JS and GLSL
 - All textures are created by baking.
 There is no light in the scene
-- The website code is available on my [Github](https://github.com/Buninman/Kaino-Wagon/tree/main)

 It was a long journey in learning JS, Three.js, and Blender.
 I am very grateful to Bruno Simon for creating such an inspiring portfolio with the red car.
 I am glad to learn from the best.
 I bought his course and am happy to learn from the best.

 I'm on [Twitter](https://twitter.com/Buninman)

 ---

 ### Setup